Mike Zito: Solo work

 In 2012, Zito debuted his new band, 'The Wheel'.
 The Wheel features drummer Rob Lee, Scot Sutherland on bass, Lewis Stephens on keyboards, and Jimmy Carpenter on saxophone.
 In 2014, Mike Zito and the Wheel's album, Gone To Texas, was nominated for a Blues Music Award in the 'Rock Blues Album of the Year' category.

 In May 2018, Zito's most recent album, First Class Life, debuted at No. 1 on the Billboards Top Blues Albums Chart.

 In November 2019, Zito released the tribute album Rock 'N' Roll – A Tribute To Chuck Berry, on Ruf Records.
 The album contains 20 tunes featuring 21 guest guitarists: Joe Bonamassa, Walter Trout, Robben Ford, Sonny Landreth, Richard Fortus, Alex Skolnick, Joanna Connor, Anders Osborne, Ryan Perry, Ally Venable, Albert Castiglia, Luther Dickinson, Jeremiah Johnson, Tommy Castro, Tinsley Ellis, Josh Smith, Kirk Fletcher, Jimmy Vivino, Kid Andersen, and introducing Charlie Berry III.

 In 2020, his European tour being cancelled, Zito flew to his home in Texas and started recording his album entitled Quarantine Blues, which was released as a "free-to-download" album.
 It was composed, recorded and mixed in 14 days with musicians in different cities, including a featured appearance from guitarist Tracii Guns, a founding member of L.A.
 Guns, collaborating from quarantine in Denmark.
+He received his second Blues Music Award in 2025 in the 'Blues Rock Album of the Year' category, for his recording, Life is Hard.